KanarekLife/PasmanteriaFryderyka/src/README.md

 # to define the domain for the SSL certificate
 ```

-The `DOMAIN` variable is used to generate the SSL certificate.
+The `DOMAIN` variable is used to generate the SSL certificate and `PRESTASHOP_URL` is the address for Prestashop redirects.
+It most likely should be the same as `DOMAIN` with port prefix.

 3. Run the development environment.